-The reasons that people give for not participating in active transport, or being reluctant to, broadly fall into 3 categories: personal (i.e. time, family commitment), environmental (i.e. traffic, distance, weather) or social environmental (i.e. physical safety, crime, lighting, anxiety of the local environment)[1].
+The reasons that people give for not participating in active transport, or being reluctant to, broadly fall into 3 categories: personal (i.e. time, family commitment), environmental (i.e. traffic, distance, weather) or social environmental (i.e. physical safety, crime, lighting, anxiety of the local environment)^[1].

-Active travel has been associated with lower rates of cardiovascular disease, diabetes and being overweight and it is estimated that switching short journeys to active travel could save £17 billion for the National Health Service (NHS) over a 20 year period with savings from reductions in the prevalence of conditions such as type 2 diabetes[2,3].
-It has also been associated with improved environmental benefits including reduced traffic and lower noise and air pollution levels[3].
-The combined health and environmental benefits are argued to make active travel very effective at improving public health outcomes[4].
-However, growth in road transport is linked to decreases in physical activity and obesity; one fifth of respondents to a national survey reported rarely walking more than 20 minutes in one go[5].
-Sport England 'Active Lives Children and Young People Survey' for 2021[6] found that around 48% of children in England reported walking to get to school and other places in 2020/21, a 2.4% decrease from the previous year.
+Active travel has been associated with lower rates of cardiovascular disease, diabetes and being overweight and it is estimated that switching short journeys to active travel could save £17 billion for the National Health Service (NHS) over a 20 year period with savings from reductions in the prevalence of conditions such as type 2 diabetes^[2,3].
+It has also been associated with improved environmental benefits including reduced traffic and lower noise and air pollution levels^[3].
+The combined health and environmental benefits are argued to make active travel very effective at improving public health outcomes^[4].
+However, growth in road transport is linked to decreases in physical activity and obesity; one fifth of respondents to a national survey reported rarely walking more than 20 minutes in one go^[5].
+Sport England 'Active Lives Children and Young People Survey' for 2021^[6] found that around 48% of children in England reported walking to get to school and other places in 2020/21, a 2.4% decrease from the previous year.
 The survey also found that the number of children walking to get to school and other places declined with age (69% of children aged 5-7 years compared with 43% of children aged 7-17 years).
-The UK Governments 'Walking and cycling investment strategy' aims to deliver better streets where 'cyclists and walkers feel they belong and are safe' and have been aiming to double cycling between 2013-2025 and local authorities need to create environments to promote active travel [5,7].
-PHE recommend local authorities should combine "behavioural interventions with other policy or infrastructure-based interventions (for example, improving public transport or cycling infrastructure) and then using behavioural interventions to maximise its use" [4,5].
+The UK Governments 'Walking and cycling investment strategy' aims to deliver better streets where 'cyclists and walkers feel they belong and are safe' and have been aiming to double cycling between 2013-2025 and local authorities need to create environments to promote active travel ^[5,7].
+PHE recommend local authorities should combine "behavioural interventions with other policy or infrastructure-based interventions (for example, improving public transport or cycling infrastructure) and then using behavioural interventions to maximise its use" ^[4,5].

 In Swindon, the number of annual miles completed in motor vehicles has increased year on year for the last 2 decades; since 1999, annual miles travelled has increased by over 350 million to 1.4 billion miles.
-During 2020 and the Covid-19 lockdowns, annual miles travelled decreased to 1.02 billion miles, levels last seen in the early 2000s[8].
+During 2020 and the Covid-19 lockdowns, annual miles travelled decreased to 1.02 billion miles, levels last seen in the early 2000s^[8].

-Overall, active travel in Swindon has been declining in recent years.
-Rates for active travel in Swindon adults (16+) have seen more fluctuation than other areas, but are generally lower than England and the South West.
+Overall, the rates of active travel for Swindon residents aged 16+ have been constant in the last 5 years, but have generally been at lower levels than England and the South West.